LukeCastellan/Wandering/README.md

 - [ ] Plan some more
 - [ ] Iron all the bugs out
 - [ ] 10 GOTO 9

+##License

+Wandering is available under the MIT license.
+For more information, see the LICENSE.md file.